 Christoph Aeschlimann, Member of the Executive Board and Head of IT, Network & Infrastructure, Swisscom, says: "We are very excited to reach yet another 5G milestone with our partners.
 The first international end-to-end Ericsson-Dynamic-Spectrum Sharing call is the next step in our 5G journey.
-It was only possible with a well-experienced team of provider, vendor, chipset and handset maker with a proven 5G track record."
+It was only possible with a well experienced team of provider, vendor, chipset and handset maker with a proven 5G track record."

 Channa Seneviratne, Network and Engineering Infrastructure Executive, Telstra, says: “This latest collaboration of industry partners is paving the way for the faster rollout of 5G by using existing spectrum holdings to serve the needs of 4G and 5G customers in the same location at the same time.
-This collective implementation is yet another innovative example of how 5G technology continues to advance in a rapid fashion, and at Telstra, we are pleased to bring that latest technology to Australians first.”
+This collective implementation is yet another innovative example of how 5G technology continues to advance in a rapid fashion, and at Telstra we are pleased to bring that latest technology to Australians first.”

 For networks, the situation of global wireless spectrum resources is becoming increasingly complex with the roll-out of 5G.
 The introduction of DSS technology enables carriers to share a spectrum dynamically through software upgrades, thus applying the existing 4G network to deliver 5G services to users.
-DSS allows carriers to deploy 5G networks on a broader scale more quickly, and in a more cost-effective way.
+DSS allows carriers to deploy 5G network on a broader scale more quickly, and in a more cost-effective way.
 For mobile devices, users will be able to enjoy 5G services in the DSS-enabled networks with smartphones that support DSS.